jorsanpe/cpmbits/docs/documentation/project-descriptor.md

 #include <sqlite3/...>
 ```

-Each package can have specific `cflags`.
+Each package can have specific `cflags` and `cppflags`.

 #### cflags

-The `cflags` element is used to define the compilation options used in a particular compilation unit.
+The `cflags` element is used to define the compilation options for `C` files in a particular compilation unit.
 The `cflags` can be defined at different scopes, including generic build, generic test, package specific and target specific.

+#### cppflags

+The `cppflags` element is used to define the compilation options for `C++` files in a particular compilation unit.
+The `cppflags` can be defined at different scopes, including generic build, generic test, package specific and target specific.

 #### ldflags